doomSDey/Task-Management-Full-Stack-Application/README.md

 *   Filter tasks by status (e.g., "All," "To Do," "In Progress," "Done")
 *   Responsive design for both desktop and mobile devices
 *   RESTful API for task management
-*   Server-side validation and error handling
+*   Server-side validation and error handling.
+JWT token are valid for a day.
 *   Basic user authentication and authorization
-*   Task due dates and reminders
+*   Task due dates and reminders.
+Users will have reminders of tasks due on the current date
 *   Task sorting and searching capabilities (Sort by Name and Created Date and search by keyword in both title and description)
 *   User profiles with avatars with capability to change them

 Technologies Used
 -----------------